 Seal Your Home.

 There are a lot of nooks and crannies in your home where dust can creep in, like in window sills, under doors, etc. If you are currently in an older home, do what you can to can to seal different areas of your home by using appropriate products on the problem areas.
 In our cleaning business, we see a big difference in homes that are well built.
-For example, VIP Construction in Mesa does a great job building not just energy efficient homes, but homes that are tightly sealed and protect better against dust.
+For example, VIP Construction in Mesa does a great job building not just energy-efficient homes, but homes that are tightly sealed and protect better against dust.

 Ditch the Broom!

 Use quality products that actually remove dust from your home.
 People are sometimes surprised to hear that Castle Keepers House Cleaning does not use brooms.
 That’s because brooms throw fine dust into the air.
 Instead, we use a commercial backpack vacuum with a double HEPPA filter that effectively contains fine dust.
 That old vacuum in the closet your mom gave you?
-Unfortunately it can spew dust and contaminates into the air.
+Unfortunately, it can spew dust and contaminants into the air.
 For general dusting, we use PerfectCLEAN microfiber cloths with anti-microbial properties, because we aren’t just cleaning to improve the way your home looks, but most importantly, the health of your home.
 Not all maid services are focused on healthy cleaning, but Castle Keepers House Cleaning has been an industry leader in healthy cleaning methods for many years.

 Look to Your Landscaping.

 Many homes in Mesa have yards that have never been landscaped, which means lose dirt is close by.
 Some may feel overwhelmed because they don’t know where to start, or they are worried that they’ll have to spend a lot to make a difference.
 Robert at A&P Nursery in Mesa said that even just planting a few trees, shrubs, or flowers can lessen the dust that blows around the yard and potentially into your house.
-Robert recommends that homeowners come in and ask for help picking out native plants that will be easy to care for and help keep down dust.
+Robert recommends that homeowners come in and ask for help picking out native plants that will be easy to care for and help keep down the dust.
 It’s definitely cheaper than putting in a lawn, and less work, too.

 For Pool Owners.